What is Google Consent Mode V2? How to Implement It?

 Steps involved:

-• Testing: Check with Google Tag Assistant or DevTools Console to ensure the consent system works correctly.
+- Testing: Check Consent Mode V2 with Google Tag Assistant or DevTools Console to ensure the consent system works correctly.

 >>> Learn more: Understanding Google Consent Mode v2 on Shopify: A Comprehensive Guide